NV18Codes/ride-lease-pro/ADMIN_SETUP_GUIDE.md

 # Admin Panel Setup Guide

-This guide will help you set up the complete admin system for RideLease Pro, including database setup, admin user creation, and configuration.
+This guide will help you set up the complete admin system for AMILIE'S BIKE RENTAL, including database setup, admin user creation, and configuration.

 ## 🗄️ Database Setup